NullCascade/morrowind-mods/Data Files/MWSE/lua/nc/exit/readme.txt

  There is no esp file to activate.
 Simply install the MWSE 2.1 and this mod, and load up an old or new game.

+ If you want the original yes/no confirmation box before close, navigate to the configuration file and set messageBox to true.

 =====================================================================================
  KNOWN ISSUES OR BUGS: